-It takes quite a bit to make your home run and there are many decisions to be made.
+It takes a lot to make your home function and there are many decisions to be made.
 Winnipeg Supply Service Experts is here to assist in making one of those decisions a simpler one: heat pump versus furnace.

 How do you get started?
 With where you live.

-Wherever you live, you can always have a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it inside your home.
+No matter where you live, you can always have a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
 This is why when temperatures start to drop beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to produce enough heat to your home to keep you warm and comfortable.

-If you currently live in a region where you could go with either a heat pump or a furnace, there are a couple things to think about.
-Heat pumps are incredibly energy efficient since they utilize electricity to transfer heat from one zone to another and do not actually have to generate heat themselves.
+If you currently live in a region where you could go with either a heat pump or a furnace, there are a couple things to consider.
+Heat pumps are incredibly energy efficient since they use electricity to transfer heat from one zone to another and do not actually have to create heat themselves.
 They simply move heat that already exists from one place to another, such as from outside your home to inside your home.

 Still figuring out which heating system is best for you?
 No sweat!
 Call Winnipeg Supply Service Experts at 204-800-0613 and we’ll come out to discuss your options and provide you a complimentary in-home estimate.
-We can’t wait to hear from you!
+We look forward to hearing from you!